emdroid/emdroid.github.io/_posts/2017-06-25-cpp-vectorization-diagnostics.md

 ### 2.2.
 GNU C++ compiler

 The GCC compiler flags to print out the vectorization diagnostics are "**-ftree-vectorizer-verbose=n**" ("n" = the verbosity level) and/or "**-fopt-info-vec-missed**".
-To actually switch the automatic vectorization on, either the "`-O3`" flag or "`-O2`" with "`-ftree-vectorize`" need to be used.
+To actually switch the automatic vectorization on, either the `"-O3"` flag or `"-O2"` with `"-ftree-vectorize"` need to be used.

-In some cases the architecture or support of the particular vector instructions need to be selected, such as: "`-march=native`", "`-match=corei7`", "`-msse2`", "`-mavx`" etc.
+In some cases the architecture or support of the particular vector instructions need to be selected, such as: `"-march=native"`, `"-match=corei7"`, `"-msse2"`, `"-mavx"` etc.
 Be aware that such executable will then only run on the machines which support the selected architecture options.

 With the same example as for the MSVC compiler: